Trowsdale, John Human Immunogenetics Laboratory, Imperial Cancer Research Fund, London, United Kingdom.

 - Additional Readings

-A state of resistance to an agent, the pathogen, that normally produces an infection.
-Pathogens include microorganisms such as bacteria and viruses, as well as larger parasites.
-The immune response that generates immunity is also responsible in some situations for allergies, delayed hypersensitivity states, autoimmune disease, and transplant rejection.
-See also: Allergy; Autoimmunity; Transplantation biology
+A state of resistance to an agent—the pathogen—that normally produces an infection.
+Immunity is the condition of a living organism whereby it resists and overcomes an infection or a disease.
+Typical infectious pathogens include microorganisms, such as bacteria and viruses, as well as larger parasites.
+The immune response (Fig. 1) that generates immunity is also responsible in some situations for allergies, delayed hypersensitivity states, autoimmune diseases, and transplant rejection.
+See also: Allergy; Autoimmunity; Infection; Pathogen; Transplantation biology

 The content above is only an excerpt.